📱 New iOS App — CertFlash: CompTIA flashcards built for exam day. Get it on the App Store ↗

 Network Troubleshooting Commandsipconfig, ping, tracert, netstat, nslookup — with real output examples Ports & Protocols ReferenceKnow which port belongs to which service — essential for firewall/connectivity troubleshooting Subnet Masks ExplainedReading and troubleshooting subnet mask misconfigurations Default Gateway ExplainedWhat it does, misconfiguration symptoms, troubleshooting steps

 Most candidates need 6–10 weeks to prepare for Network+, depending on their background.
 This plan assumes 1–2 hours of study per day.
+If you plan to drill acronyms and port numbers on your phone, you can compare the best CompTIA flashcard apps to find one that fits how you study.

 Week 1